Deer Trail Hail Damage Roof Repair

 Granule Accumulation

-Inspect your gutters and downspouts for accumulation granules.
-If you notice a significant amount, it’s a strong warning that your shingles have experienced granule loss.
+Check your gutters and downspouts for accumulation granules.
+If you notice a large quantity, it’s a strong sign that your shingles have lost granules.

 Water Stains or Leaks

-Inside your home, look for moisture marks on ceilings and walls.
-These can indicate a roof leak caused by hail damage that has weakened your roof’s integrity.
+Inside your home, look for water stains on ceilings and walls.
+These can be a sign of a roof leak caused by hail damage that has weakened your roof’s integrity.

 Increased Energy Bills

-A sudden rise in energy bills may be linked to compromised roofing materials affecting insulation.
+A sudden rise in energy bills may be linked to roof damage affecting insulation.
 When your roof is damaged, it can allow air loss inside your home.

 Will My Insurance Cover Hail Damage Roof Repair?